dennyzhang/code.dennyzhang.com/rearrange/README.md

 Notice
 -   The length of the array is n, n <= 100000
 -   The index of the array is started from 0
--   Have you met this question in a real interview?

 Example
 Given array = [-1,0,1,-1,5,10], return [-1,1,-1,5,0,10].